32bitkid/refactorman.com/source/_posts/exploring-the-dct-part-i.md

 Again, we can express this in JavaScript as:

-{% codeblock A na&iuml;ve implementation of a inverse 1D DCT.  %}
+{% code lang:js A na&iuml;ve implementation of a inverse 1D DCT.  %}
   var idct1d = function(dct) {
     var N = dct.length,
         signal = [],